Julie Mintz: Music career

 In October 2016, Mintz appeared on Conan playing keyboards and singing background vocals with Moby performing his single "Are You Lost in the World Like Me" from his album These Systems Are Failing.

 In November 2017, Mintz performed at The Hollywood Bowl with Moby and Pete Tong.

 On March 19, 2018, Mintz appeared on "The Late Show with Stephen Colbert" on keyboards and background vocals with Moby performing his single "This Wild Darkness" from his album "Everything Was Beautiful and Nothing Hurt".

 On October 5, 2018 Mintz independently released her debut album Abandon All Hope of Fruition on her label Daughters of Cain Records.

 On August 16, 2019 Mintz released a single "Purple Rain/Millions Reasons" on her label Daughters of Cain Records and Manimal Vinyl.

 On March 27, 2020 Mintz released a remix by Moby of her "Purple Rain/Million Reasons" single, "Purple Rain/Million Reasons (Minimal Remix)" on her label Daughters of Cain Records and Manimal Vinyl.

 Mintz sang lead vocals on the end credits song "Eve of Destruction" for the film Run Hide Fight released in 2020.

 On March 10, 2021 Mintz independently released a cover of the Beatles "Revolution" produced by Moby on her label Daughters of Cain Records.

 On May 18, 2021, Mintz appeared on "The Late Late Show with James Corden" singing background vocals supporting Moby performing "Natural Blues" with Apollo Jane and the Pacific Northwest Ballet Orchestra.

+In September 2024, Mintz toured the United Kingdom and Europe as keyboard player and backing vocalist with Moby as part of his Play 25th Anniversary Tour, with performances in Manchester, London at the O2 Arena, Antwerp, Berlin, Düsseldorf, and Paris, and Lausanne.

-Mintz is currently working on various music projects and intends to release new music through her Daughters of Cain Records label in 2025.
+As of 2025, Mintz was working on various new music projects to be released through her Daughters of Cain Records label.